buzzcrackle/CoverLetterGenerator/README.md

 ## How to use:

-1. In the same folder/directory as the python file, place a txt file with your cover letter template, named "coverletter.txt".
+1. In the same folder/directory as the python file, place a txt file with your cover letter template named "coverletter.txt".

-2. Replace the all occurances in the txt file of the name of the company with the following text, "COMPANY_NAME".
-Then, replace all occurances in the txt file of the job title with the following text, "JOB_TITLE".
+2. Replace the all occurances in the txt file of the name of the company with "COMPANY_NAME".
+Then, replace all occurances in the txt file of the job title with "JOB_TITLE".

 3. Finally, you can run the script with the following command: